ngshaohui/webdev/week13-cookies and storage/cookies_and_storage.md

 ## Access to storage

-The browser sandboxes the data that has been stored according to its origin.
+The browser partitions the data that has been stored according to its origin.

 This effectively means that website A cannot access data stored by website B.